 On top of that, how do you even start supporting someone who considers their job the most important thing?

 Here are some tips for those of you that are working for a workaholic.

 Ask what is expected of you

-With every new manager, I have worked with, in the initial interviews, I have asked what they expect of me as their Assistant.
+With every new manager, I have worked with, I have asked what they expect of me as their Assistant in the initial interviews.
 Once I have been given the job, I ask the question again during the first meeting together.
 You must understand what your manager needs in an assistant and when they will require you to be around.
-I always ask what kind of hours they work and when they tend to arrive into the office and leave so that I know if I have to adjust my preferred hours.
+I always ask what kind of hours they work and when they tend to arrive into the office and leave to know if I have to adjust my preferred hours.